 Not all cultures celebrate a Tooth Fairy or Tooth Mouse.

 In parts of Asia and India, children throw teeth from their bottom jar on the roof and teeth from their upper jaw on the floor.
-The thinking is that the new teeth will grow in the direction of the tossed teeth.
+The thinking is that the new teeth will grow toward the tossed teeth.

 And children try to throw in straight lines to ensure straight teeth.

-In the Middle East, children throw their teeth toward the sun in hopes that the sunlight will help the new teeth grow in faster.
+In the Middle East, children throw their teeth toward the sun, hoping that the sunlight will help the new teeth grow faster.
 In Nepal, children bury their teeth in secret spots.

-And in Malaysia, kids bury their baby teeth in the ground as a way to return them to nature.
+And in Malaysia, kids bury their baby teeth in the ground to return them to nature.

 The most interesting tradition I’ve heard about takes place in Turkey.
 Parents there try to influence their offspring’s future career choices by burying teeth near important places.

 So, burying a tooth near a hospital might help a child grow up to be a doctor.
-Or near a school might encourage the kid to pursue education.
+Or near a school, which might encourage the kid to pursue education.
 But the most popular place?
 Soccer fields!

 Tooth Fairy Book: The Search for the World’s Greatest Smile